Physician Assistant Resume Guide + Tips + Example

 4. Gather your references.

-Contact former managers and colleagues to be potential references as you start applying for physician assistant positions.
-Your potential references should be able to vouch for your work ethic and skills.
-Explain to them where you are in the process and let them know they could receive a phone call or email.
-Also, request at least two letters of recommendation for you.
+Contact former managers and colleagues and ask if they will provide positive references as you apply for physician assistant positions.
+Your potential references should be able to vouch for your work experience, work ethic, job-related skills and personality.
+Explain to them where you are in the process and let them know they might receive a phone call or email message from a recruiter or hiring manager.
+It’s best to have two to three letters of recommendation.

-If this is your first full-time job as a physician assistant, you can request a reference from a mentor or instructor, an individual that can vouch for your skills.
+If this is your first full-time job as a physician’s assistant, you can request a reference from a mentor, classmate, clinical partner, or school instructor.

 How we reviewed this article